Melvin Fowler: College career

 Fowler did not allow a quarterback sack in the four years as a starter at the University of Maryland.
 He took over center duties in his redshirt freshman year, despite having practiced at that position for only 10 days before earning the starting job.
 He was a model of consistency, as he started every game (44) he played in for Maryland.

 Professional career

 Cleveland Browns

-Fowler was drafted in the 2002 NFL draft by the Cleveland Browns.
+Fowler was selected in the 2002 NFL draft by the Cleveland Browns.
 In his rookie season with the Browns he was the backup center behind Dave Wohlabaugh and made his first career start at center against Tampa Bay, filling in for an injured Wohlabaugh.
 He dressed but did not play in three contests and was inactive for the remaining 12 regular season games and the AFC wild card game at Pittsburgh.

 In 2003, his second season with the Browns, he provided depth at both the guard and center positions and ended up appearing in 14 games, including 10 starts.
 He started three games at left guard and started seven games at center.
 He began the season as the starting LG for the first three games.

 Fowler played in 15 games for the Browns in 2004.